 My Dad folded the newspaper he had been reading and chuckled with delight over the fact that I still acted like a little girl on Christmas morning.

-“I suppose it’s present time,” my Father said and smiled the crooked smile in which I mirrored, to add effect.
+“I suppose it’s present time,” my father said and smiled the crooked smile in which I mirrored, to add effect.

 “Merry Christmas, Daddy,” I said as everyone gathered in the living room.

-“Alright, who wants to go first?”
+“All right, who wants to go first?”
 I asked, though it was quite obvious I wished to open my presents first.

 “Go ahead, Nessie.
 I think you’ll like mine,” Uncle Emmett chuckled while Rose punched him.